Who we are

 Additionally, AAP works to showcase the value of content and the critical role of the dynamic U.S. book publishing industry around the world.

 AAP national headquarters are in Washington, DC.
-It also has offices in New York.
+It also has offices in New York and Philadelphia.